11ty/11ty-website/docs/config.md

 };
 ```

+Note that all data stored in the `pagination` variable is exempted from this behavior (we don’t want `pagination.items` to be merged together).

 #### Using the `override:` prefix

 Use the `override:` prefix on any data key to opt-out of this merge behavior for specific values or nested values.